IgorSzyporyn/storybook-facelift/README.md

   >
   > #### **shadow** | type: `string`
   >
-  > - Should you wish to provide your own shadown for the content panel, then add a valid `box-shadow` value here.
+  > - Should you wish to provide your own shadow for the content panel, then add a valid `box-shadow` value here.
   >
   > #### **padding** | type: `string`
   >